Argyll and Bute Council: Leadership

-The leaders of the council since 1996 have been:
+The role of provost is largely ceremonial in Argyll and Bute.
+They chair full council meetings and act as the council's civic figurehead.
+Political leadership is provided by the leader of the council.
+The leaders since 1996 have been:

+Composition

+Following the 2022 election and subsequent by-elections and changes of allegiance up to August 2025, the composition of the council was:

+Four of the independent councillors are members of the 'Administration Partnership' with the SNP, Liberal Democrats, Labour and Greens, which forms the council's administration.
+The Conservatives and one of the independent councillors sit together as 'The Argyll, Lomond and the Isles Group' (TALIG), which forms the main opposition group.
+The next election is due in 2027.

 Premises

-The council is based at Kilmory Castle in Lochgilphead, which had been built as a large country house in the 1820s and had been bought in 1974 and converted to become the headquarters of the Argyll and Bute District Council.
+The council is based at Kilmory Castle in Lochgilphead, which had been built as a large country house in the 1820s.
+It was bought in 1974 and converted to become the headquarters of the Argyll and Bute District Council.

 NeverSeconds

 In June 2012, the council was criticised for banning a local primary student, Martha Payne (aged 9), from taking photographs of her school dinners for her online blog.
 The blog, NeverSeconds, had been praised by the celebrity chef, Jamie Oliver, had attracted over two million visits, and at the time of the ban had raised nearly £2,000 for a food charity.
 On the day the story broke, the blog had raised over £40,000.
 After an initial statement from the council defending the decision, the ban was subsequently overturned by council leader, Roddy McCuish.

 In November 2012 a book written by David Payne, Martha's father, revealed the background to the council's attempt to censor and bully a 9-year-old girl.
-The book says: "My anger and frustration at Argyll and Bute Council was not being soothed by time.
+The book reads: "My anger and frustration at Argyll and Bute Council was not being soothed by time.
 Thinly veiled attacks on our parenting on national radio and an abusive phonecall stood out as examples of a public body sick to the very top.
 Complaints via the proper procedures and through elected councillors had brought no visible changes.
-Far from being contrite they seemed to take a pride in being untouchable."
+Far from being contrite, they seemed to take a pride in being untouchable."